ishandutta2007/free-api/README.md

  - Film and television news (can be called online) : Retrieval of movie and television information links Information retrieval
 —— <a href="https://www.free-api.com/doc/224" target='_blank'> Interface address </a>
  <br>
- - Standard code query (can be called online) < / b>: Results of the standard Chinese code query program provided-<a href="https://www.free-api.com/doc/225" target='_blank'> Interface address </a>
+ - Standard code query (can be called online) : Results of the standard Chinese code query program provided-<a href="https://www.free-api.com/doc/225" target='_blank'> Interface address </a>
  <br>
  - Train schedule (can be called online) : Train schedule, station-to-station search-<a href = "https://www.free-api.com/doc/226" target = ' _blank '> Interface address </a>
  <br>